 Vacation and Moving Tips Short Vacations Leave refrigerator operating during vacations of 3 weeks or less.
-Use all perishable items from refrigerator compartment before leaving on vacation.
+Use all perishable items from refrigerator compartment.
 Turn automatic ice maker off, even if you will only be gone for a few days.
 Long Vacations Remove all food and ice if you will be gone one month or more.
-Turn controls to "0" and disconnect power (unplug refrigerator from electrical outlet).
+Turn controls to OFF and disconnect power.
 Turn off automatic ice maker and turn water supply valve to closed position.
 Clean interior thoroughly.
 Leave both doors open to prevent odors and mold build-up.
 Block doors open if necessary.
 Moving Remove all food and ice.
 If using handcart, load from side.
-Adjust front rollers all the way up to protect them during sliding or moving.
+Adjust rollers all the way up to protect them during sliding or moving.
 Pad cabinet to avoid scratching surface.